Dudnikov v. Chalk & Vermilion Fine Arts, Inc.

 Dudnikov v.
 Chalk & Vermilion Fine Arts, Inc., 514 F.3d 1063 (10th Cir.
 2008), was decided by the Tenth Circuit in January 2008.
 The Tenth Circuit overturned a dismissal granted by the District Court upon a motion to dismiss for lack of personal jurisdiction under FRCP12(b)(2).
-Dudnikov addresses the issues that arise regarding personal jurisdiction and the internet, applying standards set by the Supreme Court of the United States in a line of cases that progressively defined the doctrine and its scope in light of the Fourteenth Amendment.
+Dudnikov addresses issues arising from personal jurisdiction and the internet, applying standards set by the Supreme Court of the United States in a line of cases that progressively defined the doctrine and its scope in light of the Fourteenth Amendment.

 Issue

-The issue presented to the Tenth Circuit was whether the court held specific jurisdiction over the defendants due to their interactions with the plaintiffs via the internet services of eBay.
+The issue presented to the Tenth Circuit was whether the court had specific jurisdiction over the defendants based on their interactions with the plaintiffs via eBay's internet services.

 Facts

 The plaintiffs, Karen Dudnikov and Michael Meadors, were "power sellers" on eBay, dealing in a variety of fabrics and handmade crafts.
-One of the fabrics they listed for auction made a play upon famous works by the artist Erté titled Symphony in Black and Ebony on White [sic].
-The original artwork portrayed an elegant woman with a sleek dog upon a leash.
+One of the fabrics they listed for auction made a play on famous works by the artist Erté titled Symphony in Black and Ebony on White [sic].
+The original artwork portrayed an elegant woman with a sleek dog on a leash.
 The fabric sold by Dudnikov portrayed Betty Boop with her dog, "Pudgy," in a similar pose.

-Defendant Chalk & Vermilion Fine Arts, Inc. is the American Agent for British corporation SevenArts, who owns the copyright for the Erté works of interest.
+Defendant Chalk & Vermilion Fine Arts, Inc. is the American Agent for the British corporation SevenArts, which owns the copyright for the Erté works of interest.
 Upon discovering the sale of the Betty Boop fabric, Chalk & Vermilion filed a request with eBay through their Verified Rights Owner Program ("VeRO") for a notice of claimed infringement.
-Under this program, eBay will terminate an item's auction when it receives such a notice from a VeRO member, who certifies under penalty of perjury that it believes an item infringes its copyright.
+Under this program, eBay will terminate an item's auction upon receiving a notice from a VeRO member who certifies under penalty of perjury that it believes the item infringes its copyright.

-After receiving the Notice of Claimed Infringement (NOCI) notice from eBay canceling the auction, Dudnikov contacted Chalk & Vermilion and SevenArts to request that the NOCI be withdrawn, offering to refrain from relisting the disputed item.
-She was concerned that a NOCI filing would leave a black mark on her eBay reputation.
+After receiving eBay's Notice of Claimed Infringement (NOCI) notice canceling the auction, Dudnikov contacted Chalk & Vermilion and SevenArts to request that the NOCI be withdrawn, offering to refrain from relisting the disputed item.
+She was concerned that an NOCI filing would leave a black mark on her eBay reputation.
 SevenArts refused to withdraw the notice, prompting Dudnikov to challenge SevenArts' copyright claim with eBay.
 SevenArts responded by notifying Dudnikov that it intended to file a federal court action within ten days.
-Before SevenArts took the legal action they threatened, the plaintiffs in this case filed for a declaratory judgment that the contested fabric portraying Betty Boop did not infringe upon SevenArts' copyright.
+Before SevenArts took the legal action they had threatened, the plaintiffs in this case filed for a declaratory judgment that the contested fabric depicting Betty Boop did not infringe SevenArts' copyright.

 Procedural

-The plaintiffs brought a declaratory judgment action in the United States District Court of Colorado to resolve the issue of whether the plaintiff's sale of Betty Boop fabric infringed upon defendant's copyright.
-A FRCP 12(b)(2) motion to dismiss for lack of personal jurisdiction was filed by defendants, and granted by the District Court.
+The plaintiffs brought a declaratory judgment action in the United States District Court of Colorado to resolve the issue of whether the plaintiff's sale of Betty Boop fabric infringed upon the defendant's copyright.
+A FRCP 12(b)(2) motion to dismiss for lack of personal jurisdiction was filed by the defendants and granted by the District Court.
 Plaintiffs filed for this appeal.